 Summer Courses at CUA

-- Registration begins in the middle of March.
+- Registration typically begins in the middle of March.
 See the Academic Calendar for exact date.

 - Check Cardinal Students for actual courses, times, dates, and locations